SweepCasinos > Reviews > Vegas Gems Social Casino

 Vegas Gems’ Tools Kick In Fast, But Stay Basic

-I thought it would take a bit of digging to find “Timeout Tools” at Vegas Gems when I went searching for it.
+I thought it would take a bit of digging to find “Responsible Gaming Tools” at Vegas Gems when I went searching for it.
 But it was right there in the profile tab at the top next to email preferences.
 Once I clicked on it twice, I was logged out on the spot, and the promos stopped.
 I checked my spam folder, too, just in case.

 I was surprised that I could perform the same block with an email that wasn’t registered.
 I was just curious, so I tried it, and it worked.
 That’s something you never see.
 It’s probably a good option if you need to get out without going through the login process.